NORTH ROAD, MILLBURNGATE AND FRAMWELLGATE

 A drinking fountain between Atherton street and the pier of the viaduct was 12' high and 8' wide and had a gargoyle from whose mouth the water flowed.
 The fountain is in the early French Gothic style, and was erected in 1833 on the site given by the North Eastern Railway Co.
 It had been moved to its present site in the course of alterations.
 The water is obtained from Flass Well Spring at the foot of Red Hills, sited in Ainsley Street adjacent to the Miners Hall [1, 5].

 There are many streams in this area which are underground These caused a marshy area and are due to overflows from the wells in Crossgate.
-Millburn runs in a conduit below North Road 1, (possibly comes out under Framwellgate bridge).
-This stream used to drive mills, namely Clock Mill in Millburngate and a mill-race at Tenters Hill (it was reported to be 15’ - 20' in width)
+Millburn runs in a conduit below North Road [1], (and drains into the river north of Framwellgate bridge).
+This stream used to drive a number of mills, such as flour and corn mills, such as Clock Mill in Millburngate and a mill-race at Tenters Hill (it was reported to be 15’ - 20' in width)

-The Ford to Walkergate from Millburngate was known as 'Horse Hole'.
+The Ford to Walkergate from Millburngate was known as 'Horse Hole', along Lovegreen Street, named after the local family who operated the rowing boats.
+The fare was 2d in 1948 for a single trip [75].
 Albany Theatre once stood on the hillside overlooking the river in the Millburngate area.
+Crook Hall looks over the river where the ferry and ford crossed the river to the Sands [19].

 Crook Hall looks over the river where the ferry and ford crossed the river to the Sands [19].